We offer families of English Language Learners three programs that help their children learn English. The three programs are:

 A common concern is that students will be confused when learning in two languages.
 Research has shown that there is no language confusion.
 Using a student’s home language is the best way for them to develop English.
 Students who learn in two languages develop mental flexibility that helps them learn in powerful ways.

-What kind of lessons and activities should I expect to see in a Dual-language or Transitional Bilingual Education program?
+What kind of lessons should I expect in bilingual programs?

 Students get part of their instruction in English and part in the home language, but the content is the same as in classrooms that are English-only.
 Students learn subjects such as math, science, and social studies in two languages.
 A student who is bilingual can listen, speak, read, and write in both English and the home language.
 Skills in one language transfer to the second language.
 When a student has strong skills in the home language, those skills transfer to the second language.